-We have commissioned URS to do our city-wide greenhouse gas inventories for 200/01, 2006/07, 2009/10 and 2012/13 using the latest international best practice methodology.
+Indicators 2012/13 outcomes City wide greenhouse gas emissions We have commissioned URS to do our city-wide greenhouse gas inventories for 200/01, 2006/07, 2009/10 and 2012/13 using the latest international best practice methodology.
 This will be reported on in the 2013/14 Annual Report.

-Car: 33%; Bus: 34%; Walking: 20%; Train: 6%; Cycle:3%.
-Fuel used on Wellington roads: 2012/13: 1,843 litres/person
+The mode of residents' travel and amount of fuel sold in the city Car: 33%; Bus: 34%; Walking: 20%; Train: 6%; Cycle: 3%.
+Fuel used on Wellington roads (2012/13): 1,843 litres/person Landfill waste per capita 0.41 tonnes/person.

-0.41 tonnes/person.

-See page 198 in the Monitoring information

-27% of New Zealanders agree that Wellington is an eco-city

-Total renewable energy generated in the city = 475,850 MWh, which is equivalent to 35% of the city's electricity consumption.

-Number of smart businesses in the city: 4,507; Percentage of employees working in smart business sector: 11.6%
+The breadth and health of native bird species The average number of birds observed at each station increased slightly for most species compared to the previous year.
+For full bird count statistics, see page Monitoring Information on page xx NZers perception of the extent that Wellington is an eco-city 27% GWH of renewable energy generated within the city's boundaries Total renewable energy generated in the city = 475,850 MWh, which is equivalent to 35% of the city's electricity consumption.
+Growth of 'smart' jobs and enterprises Number of smart businesses in the city: 4,507; Percentage of employees working in smart business sector: 11.6%